Updated: Aug 13

 Kristor stepped forward.

-“Please accept this offering and cleans us of our wretchedness.
+“Please accept this offering and cleanse us of our wretchedness.
 Lift us from the gutters of depravity.
 Have mercy on us and spare us—us who are your devout followers.”
-Kristor watched in glee while more curious faces came to the windows and doors.
+Kristor watched in glee as more curious faces came to the windows and doors.

 “You need not be afraid; join us and you will be shown mercy by the Red Witch and her children.
 Pledge your allegiance to her, and you will be allowed to live, to atone for your depravities through offerings of blood.”

 Three wolves emerged from the village streets.
 They stalked the shadows of the alleys, all converging at the town square.
 The wolves sniffed the Red Capes hungrily before sinking their teeth into their flesh in a brilliant display of power.

 Kristor smiled.
 There were more wolves here, he could hear them moving through the village side streets, just like last time.